eredden/eredden/README.md

-<h2 align="left">Hello 👋!
+<h2 align="center">Hello 👋!
 My name is Evan and I'm a hobbyist programmer from the East Coast!</h2>

 ###